 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

-This is great insight from Shakespeare.
-He says mental illness is a brain problem, a problem in the organ of the brain itself.
-And it needs an antidote, or what we might call a psychiatric medication, to ease her trouble.
+This is a great insight from Shakespeare.
+He says mental illness is a brain problem, a problem in the organ of the brain itself, and it needs an antidote, or what we might call a psychiatric medication, to ease her trouble.

 The doctor, though, is not so confident that he can help Lady Macbeth.
-And when he voices doubt, Macbeth replies, “Throw physic to the dogs.
+When he voices doubt, Macbeth replies, “Throw physic to the dogs.
 I’ll have none of it.”